Callum Chapman-Page

-Callum Chapman-Page (born 6 November 1995) is an English footballer who currently plays for Miami FC in the USL Championship.
+Callum Chapman-Page (born 6 November 1995) is an English footballer who last played as a defender for USL Championship club Indy Eleven.

 Career

 Youth

 Chapman-Page was released from the Southampton academy at the age of 14, before playing with the Ilkeston's youth team during their 2013–14 season.

 United States

+College (2014 – 2018)

 Chapman-Page moved to the United States in 2014 to play college soccer at Lubbock Christian University, where he played for two seasons.
 He didn't play at college in 2016, but instead appeared for NPSL side Corinthians FC of San Antonio, where he scored in the second round of the Lamar Hunt US Open Cup during a 3–1 loss to San Antonio FC.

 Chapman-Page transferred to Palm Beach Atlantic University in 2017, where he played for another two seasons and was named to All-SSC Second Team and CoSIDA Academic All-District Team.

 During his 2018 college season, Chapman-Page played in the USL PDL with South Georgia Tormenta.